What is Google Public DNS?

 Google Public DNS is serving old data.
 Can I force it to refresh its data?

-Yes, you can use the Flush Cache tool to refresh the Google Public DNS cache for common record types and most domain names.
+You can use the Flush Cache tool to refresh the Google Public DNS cache for common record types and most domain names.
 You do not need to prove ownership of the domain to flush it, but you must solve a reCAPTCHA that restricts automated abuse of the service.

 Flushing any record type for a domain that you have registered or sub-delegated